DoctorKhan/Manual-Override-Book/src/05_part_external_toolkit/12_forging_adulthood_modern_rites.md

-### Chapter 19: Forging Adulthood - Creating Modern Rites of Passage
+# Forging Adulthood - Modern Rites

 *"The cave you fear to enter holds the treasure you seek."* - Joseph Campbell